 The SMF then informs the Target UPF instance ID and other relevant information to the Source UPF and Source UPF can notify that information to Consumer NF.

 Consumer NF can then subscribe to the new UPF for the relevant Events.
+Thus saving the Consumer NF the further procedure to find the Serving UPF.

 6.X.3 Procedures